Agony or resurrection for Scottish independence

 The disruption that Brexit is causing to businesses in Northern Ireland has permeated factional politics in the region.
 The pro-British unionists want to break the Withdrawal Agreement with the European Union and the Republicans demand a consultation to meet with the rest of Ireland.
 But the risk of a break-up in the UK, predicted by supporters of permanence, is sharpest in Scotland.

 This “material change in circumstances” justifies, according to the SNP, the convening of a new consultation.
-Poll firms associate the series of 16 polls that, in the second half of 2019, gave victory to independence in an eventual referendum on the displacement of voters to ‘yes’ from ‘no’ in 2014, which, like most of the Scottish Conservatives wanted to stay in the EU.
+Poll firms associate the series of sixteen polls that in the second half of 2019 gave victory to independence in an eventual referendum on the displacement of voters to ‘yes’ from ‘no’ in 2014, who, like most Scottish conservatives , they wanted to stay in the EU.

-Scholars writing in “New Choice, Independence after Brexit,” published by the “Center on Constitutional Change,” note, however, that Britain’s march on the EU creates obstacles that did not exist. in 2014.
-The Edinburgh Government then proposed a ‘light’ independence, a form of confederation that now does not seem possible.
+Scholars writing in ‘New Choice, Independence after Brexit’, published by the ‘Center on Constitutional Change’ note, however, that Britain’s march on the EU creates obstacles that did not exist in 2014.
+The Edinburgh Government then proposed a ‘light’ secession, a form of confederation that now does not seem possible.

-An independent Scotland seeking to re-enter the EU would, for example, have to create customs on its border with England – its largest trading partner – even if in negotiations with London and Brussels it obtained the same status as Northern Ireland (simultaneous membership to the British and Community customs unions).
+An independent Scotland seeking to re-enter the EU would, for example, have to create customs on its border with England – its biggest trading partner – even if in negotiations with London and Brussels it obtained the same status as Northern Ireland – simultaneous membership. to the British and Community customs unions.
 It would have to achieve an exemption from Schengen and perhaps the euro.

 But the first obstacle for the SNP would be Johnson’s refusal to transfer, as Cameron did, the temporal competence to organize a referendum.
 If the Parliament of Edinburgh passes a law to seize the power to convene it, the Parliament of London could modify the Scottish Act of 1998, equivalent to a statute of autonomy, to make it constitutionally illegal; or refer it to the courts.

-The electoral system gives 73 seats to the constituencies, which send one deputy to the Holyrood Parliament, and distributes 8 among party lists in each of the 7 regions.
-The distribution of this second block is carried out by the D’Hondt method, applied in a way that benefits the parties that have had many votes in the constituencies but have not achieved a proportional number of deputies.
+The electoral system gives 73 seats to the constituencies, which send one deputy to the Holyrood Parliament, and divides eight among party lists in each of the seven regions.
+The distribution of this second block is carried out by the D’Hondt method, applied in a way that benefits the parties that have had many votes in the constituencies, but have not achieved a proportional number of deputies.

 In 2011 alone, one party, the SNP, has achieved an absolute majority of seats.
 He justified the cession of Cameron, because his electoral program promised the referendum.
 The latest polls show a cooling desire for independence, but Nicola Sturgeon has preserved the popularity of the SNP, which would win 66 seats after ruling for thirteen years, according to the latest poll.

-To add spice to the already entrenched division between supporters and opposed to holding a new referendum, Alex Salmond, who led the independence movement in 2014 and whose relationship with Sturgeon has soured, has formed a new party, Alba.
+To add spice to the already entrenched division between supporters and opponents of the holding of a new referendum, Alex Salmond, who led the independence movement in 2014 and whose relationship with Sturgeon has soured, has formed a new party, Alba.
 It will present candidates to the regional lists.
-He wants to compensate for the handicap with which the D’Hondt method weighs down the SNP and join a pro-independence “supermajority”.
+He wants to compensate for the handicap with which the D’Hondt method weighs down the SNP and join a pro-independence ‘supermajority’.

 Sturgeon has reacted to Salmond’s ad by describing him as a “gambler.”
 For the sake of contrast, he has described these choices as “the most serious in our lives.”
 The first vote for the recreated Scottish Parliament, in 1999, was, however, the only one in which the participation in the regional elections exceeded, by 0.5%, the historical minimum, 58.2% in 2001, to elect Scottish parliamentarians in London.